 Our Money & Me page provides loads more information and tips on debt, managing money and planning your finances, as does the Money and Pensions Service.

 There are lots of organisations that can help support people living in poverty.
 If you need support you can contact:

-If you just need someone to talk to confidentially take a look at our webpage with a list of organisations who are available 24/7 to talk to over the phone, on live chat or by text.
+If you need someone to talk to confidentially, look at our webpage with a list of organisations that are available 24/7 to speak to over the phone, on live chat or by text.